Frequently Asked Questions

 Who are the teachers at Maine Local Living School?

-Our teachers come from both traditional and outdoor educational backgrounds.
-Chris Knapp, founder and core teacher, holds a Master's of Environmental Education and has 25 years of experience in full time homesteading, ecological living, and experiential education.
+Our teachers come from both traditional and outdoor education backgrounds.
+Chris Knapp, founder and part of the teaching team, holds a Master's of Environmental Education and has 25 years of experience in full time homesteading, ecological living, and experiential education.
+All staff are Wilderness First Responder certified.
 Learn more about our teachers here.